 Knowledge and skills acquired on the programme:

-- A basic understanding of public economics, leadership and management in relation to welfare services
+Understanding of public economics, leadership and management in relation to welfare services.

-- The ability to apply techniques for evaluating public and private welfare programmes
+The ability to apply techniques and methods for evaluating public and private welfare programmes.

-The programme prepares you for advanced welfare management work in roles such as policy formulation and decision making at the local, regional, national, European or international level.
-A degree in Welfare Policies and Management can also lead to employment in the private sector, such as non-governmental institutions or profit-making organisations.
+The programme prepares you for advanced welfare management work in roles such as policy formulation and decision-making at the local, regional, national, European or international level.
+A degree in Welfare Policies and Management can also lead to employment in the private sector, such as non-governmental institutions or for-profit organisations.
 In addition, the programme prepares students for doctoral studies and a continued academic career.